-As part of obtaining reasonable assurance about whether Wayman Academy of the Arts, Inc.'s financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
-However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+As part of obtaining reasonable assurance about whether the Academy's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
+The results of our tests disclosed no instances of noncompliance and other matters that are required to be reported under Government Auditing Standards.

-We noted certain matters that we reported to management of the Academy, in a separate letter dated September 28, 2015.
+We noted certain other matters that we have reported to management of the Academy, in the management letter dated September 29, 2017.
+(See page 38, Item 17-01).